kanidm/kanidm/book/src/DEVELOPER_README.md

 We must at all times make decisions that put humans first.
 We must respect all cultures, languages, and identities and how they are represented.

+We will never put a burden on the user to correct for poor designs on our part.

 This may mean we make technical choices that are difficult or more complex, or different to "how things have always been done".
 But we do this to ensure that all people can have their identities stored how they choose.